walkenho/Scrapbooks/IT/bash-unix-and-miscellaneous/intro_to_bash.md

 ## Miscellaneous
 * Use tab-completion whenever possible: To autocomplete, press the "Tab" key.
 If there are multiple options, press it twice to display all options.
 * `ESC + .` will bring back the last token from the previous line (eg: `cp filea fileb`; then in the next line `ESC + .` will produce fileb)
+* brace-completion: You can use `{}` to shorten your code sometimes.
+For example if you want to rename a file, you can type `mv myfilename{,.bac}`.
+This does the same as `mv myfilename myfilename.bac`.

 ## Conclusion
 This was only a small introduction into the weird and wonderful world of shell scripting.
 If you found this interesting and are curious to try out more, [here](https://devhints.io/bash) is a good and extensive cheat-sheet for scripting, which might help you get going.
 As always, [stackoverflow](https://stackoverflow.com/) also has plenty of advice and help to offer.
 Or ask me :)